When you buy through our links, we may earn a commission. Learn more.

 See Also: How To Set Up At An RV Park Or Campground For Dummies

-In desert areas where most people spend the winter months, you shouldn’t have to worry about things collecting on the slide out because there’s not that much out there anyways.
+In desert areas where most people spend the winter months, you shouldn’t have to worry about things collecting on the slide out because there’s not that much out there.

-The wind can change direction and get very gusty out there and if you do have toppers you should be ready to retract the slide when things start to get a little wild.
+The wind can change direction and get very gusty out there.
+If you have toppers, be ready to retract the slide-out when things get wild.

-If you do find yourself needing to clean off your RV slide outs a lot, a popular tool among full-time RVers is a battery powered leaf blower (click to view on Amazon).
+If you need to clean off your RV slide outs a lot, a popular tool among full-time RVers is a battery powered leaf blower (click to view on Amazon).

 slide out topper on a class a motorhome rv camper